How To Choose The Best University in Canada

 4. Course curriculum

-This is a really important requirement before you decide to apply for any University.
+This is a really important requirement before you decide to apply for any university in Canada for a master’s program.
 Go through the course curriculum of the course which you plan on pursuing.
-Check the faculty’s research field, the distribution of credits, specialisations offered, alignment with your Undergraduate degree and other things like Apprenticeships and the Master thesis/coursework to get your Masters’ degree.
-Make sure that the course programme syllabus aligns with your professional interests.
+Check the faculty’s research field, the distribution of credits, specializations offered, alignment with your Undergraduate degree and other things like Apprenticeships and the Master thesis/coursework to get your Masters’ degree.
+Make sure that the course program syllabus aligns with your professional interests.
 Cross out all the courses which do not catch your eye.

 5. Other Influencing Factors

-One smart thing to do is to get in touch with the alumni of your interested Universities or the people who are currently studying in Canada.
+One smart thing to do is to get in touch with the alumni of the Universities you are interested in or the people who are currently studying in Canada.
 Inquire on the social media groups.
 Lastly, keep these factors in mind.